Raythonic/watiba/README.md

 #### Promise Tree
 Each _spawn_ issued inserts its promise object into the promise tree.
-The outermost _spawn_ will generate the root promise and each inner _spawn_ will be its child.
-There's no limit to how far it can nest.  _wait()_ only applies to the promise on which it is called and is how it is different than _join()_.  _wait()_ does not consider any other promise state but the one it's called for, whereas _join()_ considers the one it's called for **and** anything below it in the tree.
+The outermost _spawn_ will generate the root promise and each inner _spawn_ will be among its children.
+There's no limit to how far it can nest.  _wait_ only applies to the promise on which it is called and is how it is different than _join_.  _wait_ does not consider any other promise state but the one it's called for, whereas _join_ considers the one it's called for **and** anything below it in the tree.

-Parent and child joins shown in these two examples:
+_Parent and child joins shown in these two examples_:

 ```
 root_promise = spawn `ls -lr`: